Skip to product information

 • Cut Flower: No

-• Grows Well With: Other conifers and ornamental grasses
+• Grows Well With: Other conifers, ornamental grasses, flowering shrubs

 Care Tips

-• Fertilization: Apply balanced fertilizer in early spring annually.
+• Fertilization: Apply balanced slow-release fertilizer early spring

 View full details